It's the most famous sound in film history, but where did the Wilhelm Scream come from and why does everyone use it?

 Now you know what the Wilhelm Scream is, how it came about, and why it infiltrated Hollywood so much.
 If the next generation of moviemakers decides to phase out the Wilhelm Scream, don’t worry.
 You can always turn to YouTube to get your fix.

-Next, check out the makings of director’s signature shots.
+Next after reading about the Wilhelm Scream, check out the makings of director’s signature shots.
 Then, read about how Orson Wells ghostwrote for Franklin Delano Roosevelt.